bbbbdragon/python-pype-lang-3/README.md

 ...
 result=get_result_finally(df)
 ```
-It was then, on a particular NLP-related project, that I discovered Clojure, and its ->> macro.
+It was then, on a particular NLP-related project, that I discovered Clojure, and its threading ->> macro.
 Functional programming was something extremely powerful for me.
 I felt as if I switched from a bee-bee gun to an Uzi ... no, a gatling gun.
 Before FP, difficult, snarling problems only got angrier as I shot at them.
 Now, with the pull of a trigger, they vanished into a peaceful, quiet, red mist.

 But I found another dilemna.
-Switching languages in the office is a big no-no, and even if I wanted to use Clojure I still needed Python's extremely mature libraries, embedded in microservices that the main Clojure app called through HTTP.
+If I wanted to use Clojure, I still needed Python's extremely mature libraries, embedded in microservices that the main Clojure app called through HTTP.
 So I started to code functionally in Python.
 Here's how pype came about.

 I realized that a series of transformations on a data structure could be implemented in Python as a reduce, so I could build a function, pype, to take a starting value and apply functions to it in succession:
 ```